module Bitvector: sig end

 val is_interp : Term.t -> bool

-holds iff the top-level function symbol of a
+is_interp a holds iff the top-level function symbol of a

-is interpreted in the theory of bitvectors (see also module Sym
+is interpreted in the theory of bitvectors (see also module Sym.

 val is_const : Bitv.t -> Term.t -> bool